Guidelines for natural ventilation by use of ventilated windows

 Other natural ventilation guidelines

-• Optimised Natural night cooling.
+• Optimised natural night cooling

 • Preferably include thermal mass for optimum benefit of night cooling.